Infineon/btsdk-drivers/README.md

 ### Overview

-This repo contains driver libraries used in BTSDK2.0 and higher.
+This repo contains driver libraries used in BTSDK 2.0 and higher.
 The libraries included in this repo are:

 * hsl\_rgb\_lib<br/>
     * Library to convert HSL Color to RGB Color values<br/>